peri-source/peri/docs/walkthrough.rst

 ...from scratch
 ~~~~~~~~~~~~~~~
+The ``runner`` functions also allow for featuring images from scratch, without
+having a previously featured state.
+However, you'll need to write and supply a
+statemaker function that makes a complete ``ImageState``.
+The statemaker
+function needs to provide a model that can accurately describe your microscope
+image formation.
+See the ``runner`` documentation or the example statemaker
-To feature an image of dark spherical particles with a radius of roughly 5
+in scripts/statemaker_example.py for details.
+To feature an image of dark
-pixels on a bright background, type:
+spherical particles with a radius of roughly 5 pixels on a bright background,
+type:

 .. code-block:: python

-    runner.get_initial_featuring(5, makestatefunction=None)
+    runner.get_initial_featuring(statemaker, 5)

-You'll select the image through dialog boxes.
+where ``statemaker`` is the statemaker function.
+You'll select the image
+through dialog boxes.

 ...from a guess of positions and radii